Mark Wilde: Career

 During the summer of 2013, he was a visiting scholar at Raytheon BBN Technologies and the Research Laboratory of Electronics at the Massachusetts Institute of Technology.

 In August 2013, he became an assistant professor in the Department of Physics and Astronomy and the Center for Computation and Technology at Louisiana State University (LSU).
 In August 2018, he was promoted to associate professor with tenure.
 He is also affiliated with the Hearne Institute for Theoretical Physics at LSU.

 From January 2020 until December 2020, he was a visiting professor at the Stanford Institute for Theoretical Physics (on sabbatical leave from LSU).

 In July 2022, he became Associate Professor in the School of Electrical and Computer Engineering at Cornell University.
+In July 2026, he was promoted to Full Professor.

 He was associate editor for Quantum Information Theory for IEEE Transactions on Information Theory from May 2015 to December 2021 and for New Journal of Physics from January 2018 until January 2022.
 He has been on the editorial board for Quantum Information Processing since March 2012.

 He co-organized the Southwest Quantum Information and Technology Workshop in 2017 and 2018 and the Beyond i.i.d. in Information Theory Conference in 2015, 2016, and 2020.
-He was the program committee chair for the 2018 Quantum Communication, Measurement, and Computing Conference and the 2017 Conference on Theory of Quantum Computation, Communication, and Cryptography.
+He was the program committee chair for the 2018 Quantum Communication, Measurement, and Computing Conference, the 2017 Conference on Theory of Quantum Computation, Communication, and Cryptography, and the 2023 Asian Quantum Information Science Conference.